majormichael77/resume-website/README.md

-# HNG i8 Software Engineering Interbship - Resume website task from HNG i8 internship
+# HNG i8 Software Engineering Internship - Resume website task from HNG i8 internship

 This is a solution to the [Resume website for front-end developer] by HNG i8
 ## Table of contents